What is Renters Insurance?

 Renters insurance primarily covers tenant's belongings in the event of damage or destruction.
 But keep in mind that the policy doesn’t cover for every type of damage or accident.
 Renters insurance typically deals with four types of covered losses.
 These are;

 - Personal Property Damage or Loss: In the event that your personal property gets damaged in an event named in your policy, your renters insurance policy will cover the cost of those damages equivalent to your policy’s limits.
 Examples of covered perils include fires, theft, or wind.

-- Personal liabilities: Incase a visitor gets injured while on your premises or their property is damaged, and you are responsible for the damages, a renters’ insurance can cover all the liability costs.
+- Personal liabilities: In case a visitor gets injured while on your premises or their property is damaged, and you are responsible for the damages, renters insurance can cover all the liability costs.
 This includes the cost of hiring your lawyer, for as long as it doesn’t exceed the maximum liability coverage.

 - Additional Living Expenses: If a covered aspect makes your rental apartment or home uninhabitable, your renters insurance policy will cover all the expenses incurred after interrupting your normal living expenses.
 This is referred to as loss of use coverage.

 - Medical Payments: Renters insurance also offers limited coverage for any medical costs related to bodily injury of a guest on your property.
 Medical payments coverage can save both the landlord and the tenant in the event that a guest gets injured on your property.

 As much as this insurance policy protects you against unexpected events, it’s still important to realize the type of scenarios that are not covered by this type of insurance.